Promoting fair labour migration and reintegration after return

 European Union (EU)

 2023 to 2026

 The world has more than 281 million migrants who live in a country other than the one in which they were born.
 The majority of these people, numbering approximately 169 million, leave their country to secure their livelihood elsewhere through employment.
 These migration flows offer considerable potential for development in the countries of origin and destination and for migrants themselves.
 Safe, orderly and regular migration can make a key contribution to sustained development.

-The cooperating countries are able to provide needs-based and effective support for people engaging in regular migration for work and training purposes, voluntary return and long-term reintegration, as well as regional migration.
+State and non-state cooperation partners are able to provide needs-based and effective support for people engaging in regular migration to Germany, Europe and within their region for work and training purposes as well as for reintegration after return.

 The advisory services enable people to make informed and conscious decisions on migration.
 In addition, the centres provide anyone interested in migrating with information on specific measures geared to preparing individuals for regular migration for work or training purposes.

 Measures to which the centres draw candidates’ attention include: